AutomicDemo/CreateProjects/README.md

 Project parent is optional.
 If you do not specify a project parent, the project will be created at the root of your hierarchy.
 If you wish to create this project under another project, a `_ref` to a parent project needs to be specified in this field.

 `_previous` is a special keyword for the parent project field and if used, it will parent itself to the previously created project.
-Rally limits project hierarchy to 10 levels, so don't go too crazy
+Rally limits project hierarchy to 10 levels and I'm not checking for depth, so don't go too crazy

 ## Execution
 `python create_projects.py`